dotnet/docs/docs/fsharp/index.md

 ---
 title: F# Guide
-description: Learn F#, a functional programming language that runs on .NET.
+description: This guide provides an overview of various learning materials for F#, a functional programming language that runs on .NET.
 author: jackfoxy
 ms.author: phcart
 ms.date: 02/28/2018